YamahJaleel/Mini-Projects/README.md

 # Smaller-Projects

- Each project in this repository contains only one class For each project there is a small description below
+ Each project in this repository contains only one class.
+ For each project there is a small description below

  Roman numerals :
- The function of this project is as simple as its name The user inputs a string of roman numbers for which the program will then use the char.at() to recognize each of the two characters making up any roman numeral as one of the
+ The function of this project is as simple as its name.
+ The user inputs a string of roman numbers for which the program will then use the char.at() to recognize each of the two characters making up any roman numeral as one of the